Algebraic elliptic cohomology theory and flops, I: Algebraic elliptic cohomology

 The chosen parameter $t$ on the Weierstrass curve gives by base-change a parameter $t_R$ along the zero section of $E_R$.
 This gives us a formal group law over $R$, this just being the one induced from the TMF formal group law through change of coefficient ring via the map $\varphi$.
-It is shown in \cite[Lemma~44]{BB} that this formal group law is isomorphic to the Krichever's elliptic formal group law (after extended the coefficient ring from $\tilde{\Ell}$ to $R$).
-This isomorphism is explicitly given in \cite{BB}.
+An explicit isomorphism of this formal group law with Krichever's elliptic formal group law (after extending the coefficient ring from $\tilde{\Ell}$ to $R$) is given in \cite[Lemma~44]{BB}.

-Let $\Ell=\ZZ[a_1,a_2,a_3,\frac{1}{2}a_4][\Delta^{-1}]$, where $\Delta$ is the discriminant. \begin{theorem}[Theorem~\ref{thm: ellip_exact_intro}] The Krichever's elliptic formal group law $(\Ell[1/2],F_{Kr})$ is Landweber exact.
-Therefore, the oriented cohomology theory $\Ell[1/2]^*:=\MGL^*\otimes_{\Laz}\Ell[1/2]^*$ on $\Sm_k$ is represented by a motivic oriented cohomology theory $\sEll[1/2]$ on $\Sm_k$. \end{theorem} This theorem can be proved using the same idea as the proof of the Landweber exactness of the TMF formal group law.
-Nevertheless, for sake of completeness and the reader's convenience, we include a sketch of the proof here. \begin{proof} According to Theorem~\ref{thm: Landweber}, it suffices to show that for all primes $l>2$ and integers $n\geq 0$, the multiplication map is injective.